 Hellisgerði is an old urban park located in Hafnarfjörður, formally opened in 1923.
 The volcanic rocks, caves and trees serve as a great playground for kids.
 Over 20 species of trees can be found in the garden, plus some smaller bushes and flowers.
 The water fountain is designed by Ásmundur Sveinsson, one Iceland's most important sculptors.
 Tucked away in a cosy residential neighbourhood, Hellisgerði is a great place for a picnic on a sunny day.

 A great alternative (or accompaniment!) to Árbær Open Air Museum, Hafnarfjörður Museum also turns its spotlight towards "Old-Iceland", but in regards to the Hafnarfjörður area.
-The museum consists of 5 old houses and a guided pathway, which explore the history and culture of this fishing village through photographs, artifacts and other interesting objects.
+The museum consists of 5 old houses and a guided pathway, which explore the history and culture of this fishing village through photographs, artefacts and other interesting objects.
 Especially popular with kids is the toy collection, found in Pakkhúsið house.

-The Marshall House is a newly opened center for visual art in the Grandi area.
+The Marshall House is a newly opened centre for visual art in the Grandi area.
 Formerly a fishmeal factory, the abandoned house was re-designed and renovated to become a home to contemporary art and a restaurant.
 Now, 4 "institutes" operate here: The Living Art Museum, Gallery Kling & Bang, Studio Ólafur Elíasson and Marshall Restaurant + Bar.
 An ideal place to stop on your way to Þúfa!

 Álafosskvosin is a cute little spot in Mosfellsbær.
 The river Varmá runs through this small valley, and has been powering the wool factory there since 1896 (well, at least until we got electricity).
 Here you'll find a nice café, excellent for dining outside in summer, and the famous wool shop of Álafoss.
 For fans of Sigur Rós, their recording studio is located here in an old swimming pool.
 We might as well mention that Mosfellsbær has a great swimming pool, and Gljúfrasteinn and Mount Úlfarsfell, mentioned earlier, are not far away.